 1.Acknowledge that the emotional absence was not your fault

 - Your mother was not emotionally available because you did something as a child.
-It was not because you were not good enough or lovable that your mother was emotionally absent and/or critical of you, you were not responsible for her behaviour.
+It was not because you were not good enough or unlovable.
+If your mother was emotionally absent and/or critical of you, you are/were not responsible for her behaviour.
 She was the responsible adult.

 - You deserved love and being cared for as a child and also now as an adult.